About the Mission

 Unlike other food service companies, Restaurant Depot doesn’t deliver to the restaurant and food establishments they serve.
 They’re a cash and carry and go to business just like a retailer.
 The plain Jane packaging of most commercial food suppliers just won’t cut it in their environment.
-So they asked our team to tackle a dozen of their key items and redesign their packaging.
+So they asked our team to tackle a dozen of their key commodity items and redesign their packaging.
 This was our first major project back during our opening year in business.
 Working with Restaurant Depot allowed us to explore our creativity and refine our strategy discovery process.
 We learned a lot about packaging and the industry, and Vice President Mark Hannon’s knowledge of the business really helped us elevate our company to the next level.

 Restaurant Depot’s customers are often chefs and restaurant owners who have a finite amount of time and just come in to grab the items on their list.
-RD doesn’t have salesman to call on all of their customers, so how do we get them to try new items?
+RD doesn’t have a team of salesmen to call on all of their customers and build orders, so how do we get them to try new items?
 The packaging needs to do the selling, and it has 10 feet and 10 seconds to do that.